AnthonissenBert/Notes/SlingshotDnD/Quests/The Haunting of Eldermere Tower.md

 - They also discover a puzzle involving mushroom spores that must be rearranged into a pattern of an arrow to open the path further up.

 1. **The Mushroom Puzzle**: As the party enters, they see a couple of mushrooms piled onto one another.
 These have different colors than the others around.
+If they

 2. **The Myconid Guardians:** As the party enters, they encounter Myconids, humanoid mushroom creatures that guard the chamber.
 The Myconids are not inherently hostile but are under the influence of the tower's curse, causing them to attack intruders.
 The party can choose to combat them or find a way to communicate with them to avoid conflict.
 	- 3 [[Myconid adult]]s and 3 [[Myconid Sovereign]]s